Access Device Fraud

 Depending on the circumstances, conviction for access device fraud can result in imprisonment for up to 10 years and a fine of approximately $250,000.
 The severity of the sentence is determined based on the specifics of the case and federal sentencing guidelines.
 Given the potential consequences, it is crucial to consult a Washington PA DUI attorney in Washington.

 Grading of Access Device Fraud Charges

-Access device fraud can be graded as a misdemeanor or as a felony.
-The grade assigned depends largely upon the value of the thing that was taken.
-If the value is under $50, the charge is a second-degree misdemeanor.
-If the value is between $50 and $500, the charge will be a more serious first-degree misdemeanor.
-But, if the value is higher than $500, the charge becomes a first-degree felony.
+Access device fraud charges can range from misdemeanors to felonies, predominantly depending on the value of the stolen item.
+If the value is under $50, it is considered a second-degree misdemeanor.
+For values between $50 and $500, the charge is elevated to a more serious first-degree misdemeanor.
+However, for values exceeding $500, the charge is categorized as a first-degree felony.

 Federal vs. State

 The court system in Washington can be quite intricate, particularly when we compare the federal court system to the state and local counterparts.
 It’s important to recognize the key disparities that exist between these systems.

 One major distinction is the utilization of complex and unique sentencing guidelines in federal courts when determining the appropriate punishment for the convicted individual.
 These guidelines are unlike those employed in the state and local courts.
 Additionally, federal prosecutors possess a wealth of resources at their disposal, including the outcomes of thorough investigations conducted by federal agents.
 This access to resources sets them apart from their counterparts in the Washington area who lack such extensive support.